pkErbynn/pkErbynn/README.md

 ## Hey there, I'm Erbynn (Erb)... ! 👋

-I'm a Software Engineer with over 5 years of web development experience, with a special focus on server-side development using C# .NET Core and Angular technologies.
+- I'm a Software Engineer with 5+ years experience, specializing in backend development using C#/.NET, Java, and Angular frontend.
+Standard-driven and self-motivated

-I'm passionate and curious about learning and problem-solving with technologies.
-I usually spend my days writing code and/or learning new stuff with great allacrity.
-I've demonstrated history of working remotely and delivering delivering effective solutions for world-class international clients (like Morgan Stanley).
-As a team player, standard-driven, and self-motivated engineer, I've designed, implemented, and tested front-end and server-side applications using diverse modern technologies.
+- I'm passionate about microservices and cloud technologies in building resilient scalable software solutions.
+Demonstrated history of delivering effective solutions for world-class international clients like Morgan Stanley.
+Designed, implemented, and tested applications using diverse modern technologies.
-I also enjoy [tutoring (in any small way)](https://github.com/pkErbynn/learn-web-technologies) while sharing my knowlegde to help others fulfill their potentials.

-If I'm not behind keyboard, I'll be doing one of these: musicking, hiking or roller skating.
+- I enjoy mentoring other developers by sharing my experience.

 ## Skills and Tools 💼